Christian Bethancourt Preview, Player Props: Rays vs. Mariners

-The Tampa Bay Rays, including Christian Bethancourt and his .435 slugging percentage over his past 10 games, battle starter Luis Castillo and the Seattle Mariners at Tropicana Field, Thursday at 6:40 PM ET.
+The Tampa Bay Rays and Christian Bethancourt, who went 0-for-3 last time in action, battle Bryan Woo and the Seattle Mariners at Tropicana Field, Saturday at 4:05 PM ET.

-He had a hitless performance in his last game (0-for-1) against the Red Sox.
+In his most recent game he had a hitless showing (0-for-3) against the Mariners.

 Christian Bethancourt Game Info & Props vs. the Mariners